The FDA orders Juul to pull all of its vaping products from the U.S. market

 "This is an enormous step in the right direction," they added.

-But the decision incensed Amanda Wheeler, the president of the American Vapor Manufacturers Association.
+But word of the decision incensed Amanda Wheeler, the president of the American Vapor Manufacturers Association.

 Wheeler accused the FDA of waging a "campaign of regulatory arson against the nicotine vaping products that millions of Americans rely on as an alternative to cigarettes."
 It was a sign, she said, of the FDA's "staggering indifference to ordinary Americans and their right to switch" to vaping.